Quasinormal modes, Hawking radiation and absorption of the massless scalar field for Bardeen black hole surrounded by perfect fluid dark matter: Absorption cross-section

-In 2014, Benone et al. \cite{Benone:2014qaa} developed the partial wave method to compute the absorption cross section, which uses the gray-body factor $|A_{l}|^{2}$ in process of calculation.
-In this section, we adopt the partial wave method to calculate the absorption cross section of Bardeen black hole surrounded by PFDM for the massless scalar field.
-The total absorption cross section can be written as
+In 2014, Benone \textit{et al.} \cite{Benone:2014qaa} developed the partial wave method to compute the absorption cross-section, which uses the transmission coefficient $T_{l}$ in process of calculation.
+In this section, we adopt the partial wave method to calculate the absorption cross-section of Bardeen black hole surrounded by PFDM for the massless scalar field.
+The total absorption cross-section can be written as: